venusrenee/right-triangle/README.md

 # right-triangle
-Simple project practicing using structs.
-Determines the sine/cosine/tangent of triangle angles.
+The user inputs two side lengths for a right triangle.
+The program then determines the length of the hypotenuse using pythagorean theorem, and then outputs the sine, cosine and tangent of two angles.